Altus Unification War

 It is one of the aspects of the Crucible, the power of life which is the origin of the Golden Tree.
 Once, life was blended together.

-Helmet of the sixteen old knights who served Godfrey, the first Elde King.
+Helmet of the Crucible Knights who served Godfrey, first King.

-The helmet ornamentation is the symbol of the knight Ordovis and his subordinates.
+The axe ornamentation is a symbol of the knight Ordovis and his subordinates.

 Vessels tightly bulge with the power of life’s Crucible, the original Golden Tree.

 Perhaps the most obvious example of the whole order’s allegiance to Godfrey is their stomp technique, rupturing the jagged earth with the force of a single foot.
-Their king can perform similar earth-shattering stomps, so they probably all received personal training from their lord — who better to teach them how to fight?
+Their king can perform similar earth-shattering stomps, so they were probably personally trained — who better to teach them how to fight?
 Both kinds of Crucible Knights also possess a mantle of white beast fur, presumably taken from old Serosh or one of his lions-turned-guardians for the new kingdom.
 Clearly, the axe and tree knights share a vested interest in the symbols of Godfrey and his clan.
-At the same time, the Ordovis knights’ cloaks, the Siluria knights’ gold back ornaments, and the hem to Godfrey’s cape all feature the same “old” design according to earlier iterations of the Crucible knight armors.
+At the same time, the former’s cloaks, the latter’s gold back ornaments, and Godfrey’s cape all feature the same “old” design according to earlier iterations of the Crucible knight armors.
 Accordingly, it depicts the “Aspects Herb” (諸相の草) referencing the various Aspects of the Crucible incantations.
 In other words, this is a symbol linked to the original Erdtree, bringing all three parties back around to the source of their holy power.
-No matter which, every Crucible Knight were sworn to Godfrey and the arbor even he served.
+No matter which, every Crucible Knight was sworn to Godfrey and the arbor even he served, including the ruggedly independent Devonia.

 Chest armor of the sixteen old knights who served Godfrey, first Elde King.